 Businesses applied for loans for two broad purposes, one to address operational expenses and the other for business development i.e. modify their products/business model.
 The latter was also a strategy to cope with the crisis.
 In the survey undertaken in Round 5 (June -July 21), 16% of businesses added new products/service to existing business, 26% increased marketing & diversified distribution.
-This is also evidenced by the purposes for which they sought loans.
-(Refer Table 2.7 and Table 2.8) While paying suppliers and outstanding bills were key reasons for seeking loans, renovation and expansion were also important for businesses.
+This is also evidenced by the purposes for which they sought loans. (refer Table 2.7 and Table 2.8) While paying suppliers and outstanding bills were key reasons for seeking loans, renovation and expansion were also important for businesses.

-Table 2.6: Purpose for availing loans (July '21)
+Table 2.6: Purpose for availing loans (July 2021)

-Category Purpose of the loan % of microbusinesses who received a loan Operational Pay suppliers 64% Expenses To repay previous outstanding bills 36% To pay salary, rent, electricity bills etc. 17% Business To carry out repair or renovation in business 21% Development (modification) To expand the business 20% related expenses To add new equipment for better business prospects 15% of microbusinesses increased Marketing & diversified distribution of microbusinesses added new products/service to existing business
+Category Purpose of the loan % of microbusinesses who received a loan Operational Pay suppliers 64% Expenses To repay previous outstanding bills 36% To pay salary, rent, electricity bills etc. 17% Business To carry out repair or renovation in business 21% Development (modification) To expand the business 20% related expenses To add new equipment for better business prospects 15% of microbusinesses increased Marketing & diversified distribution

-Figure 2.3: Coping strategies used by microbusinesses (July '21)
+Figure 2.3: Coping strategies used by microbusinesses (July 2021)